LuccaSA/lucca-front/packages/ng/README.md

 	@Input() myInput = 4;

 	/**
-	 * a short documentation of the poutput
+	 * a short documentation of the output
 	 */
 	@Output() myOutput = new EventEmitter<string>();